 - If at least one green tag is in place no further action is needed unless the animal leaves your holding.
-An animal can stay on your holding for life with just one green tag; - All animals being moved off your holding must be upgraded before they move, to EID for sheep, or to two matching tags for goats. - You must replace any lost or illegible (unreadable) tag within 28 days of discovery. - When applying tags; upgrading older sheep to EID, or goats to double tags; and replacing lost tags, you must follow the detailed rules set out in Sections 3, 4 and 5 of the Guidance for Keepers on the Identification and Movement of Sheep and Goats booklet at Guidance for keepers on the identification and movement of sheep and goats | Department of Agriculture, Environment and Rural Affairs referred to in it has either died or left your holding.
+An animal can stay on your holding for life with just one green tag; - All animals being moved off your holding must be upgraded before they move, to EID for sheep, or to two matching tags for goats. - You must replace any lost or illegible (unreadable) tag within 28 days of discovery. - When applying tags; upgrading older sheep to EID, or goats to double tags; and replacing lost tags, you must follow the detailed rules set out in Sections 3, 4 and 5 of the Guidance for Keepers on the Identification and Movement of Sheep and Goats booklet at Guidance for keepers on the identification and movement of sheep and goats | Department of Agriculture, Environment and Rural Affairs your annual inventory, in accordance with the guidance and within the timescales set out in your flock or herd register.